camiliamzali/liri-bot/README.md

 # liri-bot

 #### LIRI is like iPhone's SIRI, however, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is be a command line node app that takes in on of four parameters and returns the relative data.
+LIRI is be a command line node app that prompts users to choose 4 different commands and give input for each command.

 ## Initial load of LIRI
 #### Liri gives you commands to choose from.